EndsOfTheEarth/QueryLite/README.md

 ### 5) Maintaining schema documentation is difficult

 Schema documentation is difficult to maintain.
-Query Lite is able to generate schema documentation using the C# table and column description attributes.
+Query Lite is able to generate schema documentation using the code table and column description attributes.
 This allows for the human readable descriptions to be stored and maintained in code.

 ## Example Insert Query
 ``` C#